BishopFox/sliver-gui/README.md

  * Extremely limited DOM interactions, nearly the entire interface is implemented via Angular; there are zero calls to `bypassSecurityTrustHtml`.

 Please report any security bugs you may find, see the repo security policy for bounties.

+#### Why Not a Web Interface?

+Sliver clients connect over mTLS, which is not available from within a browser.
+Electron allows lets us to implement other native-host interactions that would otherwise not be possible.

 ### Build